From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Some of the abandoned grain silos just north of Interstate 80 may finally be coming down!
-Built in 1952, I believe they stopped being used by 2000 if not earlier.
+Built in 1952, I believe the silos stopped being used by 2000 if not earlier.
 In recent years, they have been a target for trespassers as well as graffiti and vandalism.
-Six kids were even stuck inside last year requiring assistance from the first responders.
+Six kids were even stuck inside last year, requiring assistance from first responders.
 Attempts to make them more attractive to those walking or biking along the South Omaha Trail have resulted in murals being painted on them.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!